JumpBackStudios/AutomatonAdventures/README.md

 - Download the AutomatonAdventures.zip file
 - Unzip to your location of choice
 - Run Automaton Adventures Prototype Edition.exe to play the game!

+## How To Play ##

+You and your automatons will automatically attack the enemy.
+Once enough enemies are defeated, you will advance to a higher level area.

+To increase the amount of damage done to enemies:

+- click/tap on the robot icon in the bottom left corner to open the arsenal menu
+- click/tap on the upgrade button on the right side of the arsenal display
+- You can also unlock new automatons on this screen, after reaching certain milestone stages.

+You can use time warp to reset some of your progression and gain currency needed to unlock/upgrade inventions, which provide passive bonuses.
+Time warp resets your current area and your basic currency (wrenches).
+Your amount of gold wrenches and arsenal levels/unlocks are NOT reset.
+Time Warp currency reward amount based on your current area.

+You can exchange gold wrenches for standard wrenches in the Madd Market, accessible from the bottom right corner shopping cart icon.
+Exchange amount is based on your highest lifetime area, reach higher areas to get more when you exchange, even right after you time warp!
+Exchanging 10 wrenches gives a 10% bonus to basic wrenches received compared to the other exchanges.

+For more information about whats coming in future updates, please check out our roadmap below.

 ## Overview ##

 __Automaton Adventures: Prototype Edition__ (AA:PE) is the offline single player prototype for __Automaton Adventures__.